siom79/japicmp/README.md

 	</dependency>
 </dependencies>
 ```

+Dependecies declared in the enclosing pom.xml and its parents are added automatically.
+The dependencies declared explicitly for this plugin
+are appended to the classpath before the ones from the enclosing pom.xml.

 The maven plugin produces the two files japicmp.diff and japicmp.xml within the directory ${project.build.directory}/japicmp
 of your artifact.